-A “dead cat bounce” is a colorful way of describing an unexpected price jump that occurs after a long, slow decline — and typically just before another price drop.
+A dead cat bounce refers to an unexpected price jump that occurs after a long, slow decline — and typically just before another price drop.
+In other words, the price jump isn’t “live” and typically doesn’t last.

-The danger can be that the apparent rebound creates false value, or optimism.
+The danger can be that the apparent rebound might create a false sense of value, momentum, or optimism.
 That said, some investors may be able to take advantage of a dead cat bounce to create a short position.
-Unfortunately, it’s hard to identify a dead cat bounce until after the fact.
+Unfortunately, it’s usually hard to identify a dead cat bounce until after the fact.

 Nonetheless, investors may want to know some of the signs of this price pattern, as it can help them gauge certain market movements.